jahands/autofix-demo/docs/autofix-cli.spec.md

 ### Arguments and Options

 - `--framework <framework>`: Required.
 One of `astro-ssg`, `astro-ssr`, `remix`, `svelte-ssg`, `svelte-ssr`
+- `--pages-build-command <command>`: Required.
+The build command currently used by the Pages project
 - `--pages-output-dir <dir>`: Optional.
 Specify Pages output directory when no wrangler config exists
 - `--force`: Optional.
 Force migration even if multiple frameworks are detected
 - `--dry-run`: Optional.
 Preview changes without modifying files